 Effective January 1, 2009, testing of water supplies for Cryptosporidium is no longer required by regulation in England or Wales.
-Our customers in these countries may voluntarily continue to test for Cryptosporidium and we have not seen a significant decrease in testing in the first quarter of 2009.
+Our customers in these countries may voluntarily continue to test for Cryptosporidium and we have not seen a significant decrease in testing in the first half of 2009.
 However, we may lose sales of Filta-Max® products in the future to customers in England and Wales who have tested solely based on regulatory requirements.
-Our sales of Filta-Max® products in England and Wales were \$0.5 million for the three months ended March 31, 2009.

 Effective January 1, 2009, the age at which healthy cattle to be slaughtered are required to be tested for bovine spongiform encephalopathy ("BSE") in the European Union was increased from 30 months to 48 months, which has been estimated to reduce the population of cattle tested by approximately 30%.
-As a result, we believe that we are likely to lose a portion of our sales of post-mortem test for BSE.
+As a result, we believe that we are likely to lose a portion of our sales of post-mortem tests for BSE.